 As the executive summary of World Economic Forum “Future of Jobs” delicately puts it, instead of replacing humans, machine learning methods will lead to changing to core skills needed for most occupations in the nearest future.

 Machine Learning for Designers: The Primary Skill to Learn

-The question remains, however, what changed skills will be on demand for designers in the nearest future.
+The question remains, however, what changed skills will be on-demand for designers in the nearest future.
 To answer this question, we need to understand that it makes sense to apply machine learning for designers only in two cases.
-The first case is the optimization of the labor cost.
+The first case is the optimization of the labour cost.
 In other words, machine learning in design is not the smartest investment if you are not having enough orders to be paid for.
-The second case when you need machine learning for designers is to minimize the time span spend on a design project.
+The second case when you need machine learning for designers is to minimize the time span spent on a design project.
 But again, if we talk about minutes, why bother with machine learning in design?